RogerioBlanco/PixelCanvasBot/README.md

     * *cpd* :       Print start fill Centre Point Domain -randomize tracking select all pixel-

 #### Note:
-The Corner based strategyes are defined using a number of reference points shown in the figure below:
+The rcm-domain based strategyes are defined using a number of reference points shown in the figure below:
 ![image](http://cordex-australasia.wdfiles.com/local--files/rcm-domains/CORDEXDomainDef.jpg)

 Good and half randomize drawing but maybe a big image bad performance problems.